-The Telephone Palace is located in the historical city center of Cluj-Napoca, north of George Baritiu street and south of Octavian Petrovici street.
-The western façade faces the Ion Luca Caragiale park, while the eastern wall of the building is in the immediate vicinity of the National Post Office headquarters.
+The Telephone Palace is located in the historical center of Cluj-Napoca, north of George Baritiu street and south of Octavian Petrovici street.
+The western front faces the Ion Luca Caragiale Park, while the eastern wall of the building is in the immediate vicinity of the National Post Office headquarters.

-Phase one of the building unit was completed in 1969, and as planned by the architect Vasile Mitrea, it consists of basement, ground level and three stories.
+Phase one of the building unit was completed in 1969, and as designed by architect Vasile Mitrea, it consists of basement, ground level and three stories.
 The remarkable western façade is glazed, framed with travertine-pleated vertical elements.
 The plinth is covered in white marble and window boxes.
 A horizontal element of cement wash separates the ground level from the first floor.
 Precast concrete structures were used to complete the upper side of the building, with fretwork design of two different sizes.
 These interlaced geometric elements give the building a playful twist.
-Each story is 4,8m tall, covered with 4,4x 1,6 m precast concrete slabs.
+Each story is 4.8m tall, covered with 4.4x 1,.6 m precast concrete slabs.

-The ground floor plan has a space distribution suitable for its use as customer service area.
-The technical area and the doorman’s desk located in the southern part of the building can be accessed through the ground floor.
+The ground floor plan has a space distribution suitable for its use as a customer service area.
+The technical area and the reception desk, located in the southern part of the building, can be accessed through the ground floor.

 Overview of the present situation

-Currently the building’s walls are vandalized with graffiti paintings – a stare of worrying degradation.
-Cables and air conditioning cases cover the ground floor’s façade, seriously affecting its esthetics.
+The building’s walls are vandalized by graffiti – a state of worrying degradation.
+Cables and air conditioning units cover the ground floor’s façade, seriously affecting its esthetics.

 COPYRIGHT.
 The content of this site belongs to BACU and our collaborators and is protected under copyright law.
 You can use these materials only with the written consent of the author and quoting the source.